 Female wolf spiders attach egg sacs to their bodies and carry them.
 After hatching, the mothers let the offspring remain on their backs until they reach an age when they can look after themselves.

 It’s cloaca-lickin’ good

-To feed their larvae, these worm-like amphibian mothers allow them to lick a substance they secrete from their cloacae (body openings).
+To feed their larvae, caecilian (a type of amphibian that resembles a worm) mothers allow them to lick a substance they secrete from their cloacae (body openings).
 They also allow their sharp-toothed offspring to eat their nutritious skin, which they regenerate every three days so they can continue to feed their larvae.